antinucleus/convert-svg-to-gcode/Readme.md

 - `unit`: Default value is `mm`.
 This field will be used for digital size to physical size conversion.
 - `width`: Target width size.
 If `height` is not provided, `width` is required. `height` value will be calculated using aspect ratio of svg image.
 Both width and height values can be provided.
 - `height`: Target height size.
 If `width` is not provided, `height` is required. `width` value will be calculated using aspect ratio of svg image.
 Both width and height values can be provided.
+- `centerX`: If you need to shift center of x axis you can use this field.
+If it is not provided, `0` will be taken.
+- `centerY`: If you need to shift center of y axis you can use this field.
+If it is not provided, `0` will be taken.
 - `fill`: Default value is `false`.
 If it is true, image will fill the given width and height, aspect ratio will be destroyed.
 The image will be stretched or squished.

 Check information about `width`, `height` and `fill` below.